 Is Trypophobia Real?
 How Can EFT Tapping Help?

-In this article, you'll learn about what trypophobia is, the possible triggers and symptoms and how you can overcome it using EFT Tapping Therapy which has proven to be an effective alternative therapy to help individuals cope with their fears, and heal the root cause.
+In this article, you'll learn about trypophobia, the possible triggers and symptoms of Trypophobia, and how EFT Tapping Therapy can help individuals cope with their fears and heal the root cause that triggers trypophobia.

 Do you become uncomfortable and ill to your stomach when you see a honeycomb, sea sponges, or soap bubbles?
-If yes, then you might be suffering from trypophobia, or the fear of holes.
+If yes, then you might be suffering from trypophobia, or the fear of holes, where the sight of repetitive patterns scares you.

-When people with trypophobia view patterns made up of holes or spots, they have a significant physical and emotional reaction.
+When people with trypophobia view such patterns or trypophobic images that consist of holes or spots, they have a significant physical and emotional reaction.
 The more circles there are in a cluster, the more uneasy people feel.

 TRIGGERS FOR TRYPOPHOBIA

-People who suffer from trypophobia are frequently triggered by images of clusters of small, irregular holes, such as:
+People who suffer from trypophobia, one of a list of anxiety disorders, are frequently triggered by images of clusters of small, irregular holes, such as:

 • Lotus seeds photoshopped onto the skin